 Why read this? : We look at why you need a call to action, and where you use it.
 Learn the 5 golden rules to make your call to action more compelling.
 Read this for ideas on how to make it clearer what you want customers to do.

 This action moves customers towards doing something which eventually delivers your business objective.
-If the customers don’t act on it, you you won’t get the results you want.
+If the customers don’t act, you won’t get the results you want.

 So there’s some pressure to writing the call to action.
 If it doesn’t work, you won’t hit your objective.

 But remember, it’s part of the business writing process.
-You still need to get the other steps right first.
+You still need to get the other steps right as well.
 The call to action’s just what seals the deal.